saroz014/Plant-Diseases-Recognition/README.md

   05. PIL
   06. Numpy

-# Steps to sun the application:
+# Steps to run the application:
 **This application requires Python 3.6 or higher**

   01. Download the repository by clicking on the download button or type the following command in CMD to clone the repository: